NotTheDBA/TriviaGame/readme.md

 This is a jQuery/JavaScript based timed trivia game.
 Trivia data is stored in a JSON file.

 ## TODO:
-* Make radio choice the 'answer' click event, instead of separate button.
-* Display running count of correct answers and questions left.
 * Remove HTML template placeholder junk.
 * Style HTML page.
 * Find themed images for display.